-ApproachThis is perhaps the most scenic route to Notch Peak, but the access road is rough.
+ApproachThis is perhaps the most scenic route to Notch Peak, but the access road used to be rough.
+As of May 2, 2015, SP member EKassan says the road is not in good condition, with only a few places that may stop passenger cars.

 Turn left (SW) and drive the rough road up North Canyon.
 The road is suitable for 4WDs only.
 Drive as far as you can and park next to some big granite towers.